 It’s important to take care of yourself too!
 Even if it means waiting until the kids are in bed, fixing a snack, and finding a relaxing way to unplug!
 Carving out time to recharge will pay dividends not only for you but also for your entire family.

 For children transitioning home from abroad or who have been living in institutions, visits to Disneyland, sporting events, or large parties can be overwhelming and even scary!
 Let these types of events fit more naturally into your schedule at a later time.

 While discipline is certainly important, flexibility in the early days is wise.
 This is especially important because it is possible that children will not have experienced consistent, loving discipline in their former environment.
 Additionally, the language barrier may not allow them to fully understand why they are being corrected.
-Utilize resources from Show Hope’s partnership with Empowered to Connect and consider attending an Empowered to Connect conference near you.
+Consider attending Show Hope’s Hope for the Journey Conference and Simulcast (previously the Empowered to Connect Conference) at a location near you.

 Most importantly, pray as individuals, as a couple if you are married, and as a family for your new child.
 Pray for patience and wisdom.
 Pray that your child will find their identity in the One who has loved them from the start.

 What are some other suggestions you have that can help families as they prepare to welcome their child home?
 Comment below and let us know!